How do you know when it’s the right time to pull the trigger on a big decision?

 If your business is like most others, there is a constant demand of requests for your critical (and oftentimes limited) IT resources.

-Cloud computing relieves your in-house IT resources from day-to-day maintenance work so they can focus their time and energy on strategic initiatives that actually help improve the company's efficiency in the long-run.
+Cloud managed infrastructure services relieve your in-house IT resources from day-to-day maintenance work so they can focus their time and energy on strategic initiatives that actually help improve the company's efficiency in the long-run.

 For example, with the cloud, your IT team can remove things like updating individual servers or computers, purchasing and installing new software licenses, or constantly responding to employee needs from their lists.